th3emilis/advanchat/README.md

 ## Feedback

-For any suggestions, bugs or help, you are invited to join the Discord community at [https://discord.gg/skqthyTkBQ](https://discord.gg/skqthyTkBQ).
+For any suggestions, bugs or help, feel free to [join the Discord community](https://discord.gg/skqthyTkBQ).